Wellthy/analytics-engineer-data-interviews/Instructions.md

 Data models can be configured and data tests and documentation can be added using YAML files.
 Click [here](https://docs.getdbt.com/docs/building-a-dbt-project/tests) for more information about dbt tests or [here](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for more information about documentation.

 ## Scenario
-The Head of Product comes to the Data Team with the suspicion that drop-off rates for prospective members have been increasing over the last several months.
+The Head of Product comes to the Data Team with the suspicion that drop-off rates for prospective members have been increasing over the last several months, meaning prospective members are stopping the signup process ..
 One PM hypothesizes that this is due to a new page they added to the intake process last quarter, another thinks members are getting stuck on a confusing page.
 Before the Product Team makes any changes, the Data Team's Analyst needs to analyze event data from the Wellthy website and deliver their findings to the Product Team so they can make an informed decision on whether 1) there is even a problem, and, if so, 2) where and why the problem(s) is/are occurring.

 ## Here are some of the business questions that analyst would like to be able to answer:
 * Which step in the Member Intake funnel has the largest dropoff?